Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 • Help wash out the effect of lurking variables.
 This was also mentioned as a reason for randomization.
 When coupled with randomization, replication provides the “opportunity” for your experiment to have a mix of all those lurkers appear under each treatment, thus mitigating their effects from biasing your results.

-2.3.3.1 Confounding
+2.2.3.1 Confounding

-This sounds serious.
-What is it?
+This sounds serious but what is it?

 Confounding is a condition that occurs when the experimental controls do not allow the experimenter to reasonably eliminate plausible alternative explanations for an observed relationship between factors and the response.
 Needless to say, confounding renders experimental results to be seriously impaired, if not totally useless.
 Consider this example: